georgebv/drf-pydantic/README.md

-If you have nested models and you want to generate serializer only from one of them, you don't have to update all models - only update the model you need, `drf_pydantic` will generate serializers for all normal nested `pydantic` models for free 🥷.
+If you have nested models and you want to generate serializer only from one of them, you don't have to update all models - only update the model you need, `drf_pydantic` will generate serializers for all normal nested `pydantic` models for free!

 ```python
 from drf_pydantic import BaseModel as DRFBaseModel